Alvin Kamara: 2018 season

 With teammate Mark Ingram II suspended for the first four games of the regular season, Kamara started the 2018 season as the Saints' main running back.
-In the season opener, a 48–40 loss to the Tampa Bay Buccaneers, Kamara had eight carries for 29 rushing yards and two rushing touchdowns to go along with nine receptions for 112 receiving yards and a receiving touchdown.
-After 99 total yards against the Cleveland Browns in Week 2, Kamara had 66 yards rushing to go with a career-best 124 yards receiving on 15 receptions in Week 3 against the Atlanta Falcons.
-The following week against the New York Giants, Kamara had career-bests in carries (19), rushing yards (134) and rushing touchdowns (3) along with 47 receiving yards to take the NFL lead in total and rushing touchdowns, yards from scrimmage, and all-purpose yards.
+In the season-opening 48–40 loss to the Buccaneers, Kamara had eight carries for 29 yards and two touchdowns to go along with nine receptions for 112 yards and a touchdown.
+After 99 total yards against the Cleveland Browns in Week 2, Kamara had 66 yards rushing to go with 15 receptions for a career-best 124 yards the following week against the Falcons.

+During a Week 4 road victory over the New York Giants, Kamara had career-highs in carries (19), rushing yards (134) and rushing touchdowns (3) to go along with 47 receiving yards to take the NFL lead in total and rushing touchdowns, yards from scrimmage, and all-purpose yards.
 With his Week 4 performance, Kamara became the first player in NFL history to have 1,000 rushing yards and 1,000 receiving yards in his first 20 games.
 Ingram returned from suspension for Week 5 against the Washington Redskins and Kamara totaled 39 scrimmage yards in the 43–19 victory.
-In Week 8, against the Minnesota Vikings, he had 76 scrimmage yards to go along with a rushing touchdown and a receiving touchdown in the 30–20 victory.
-In a Week 9 45–35 victory over the Los Angeles Rams, Kamara scored three total touchdowns in the first half (two rushing and one receiving).
-He finished the game with 116 scrimmage yards.
-In Week 10, against the Cincinnati Bengals, he had 102 scrimmage yards and two rushing touchdowns in the 51–14 victory.
-In Week 15, a narrow 12–9 victory over the Carolina Panthers, Kamara had the Saints' lone touchdown on a 16-yard rush.
-During Week 16 against the Pittsburgh Steelers, Kamara scored two rushing touchdowns in the 31–28 victory.
-He tied the franchise record for most touchdowns in a single season.
-Kamara sat out Week 17 with the Saints having already clinched the first seed for the NFC playoffs.
-Overall, he finished his second professional season with 883 rushing yards and 14 rushing touchdowns to go along with 81 receptions for 709 receiving yards and four receiving touchdowns.
+Three weeks later against the Vikings, he had 76 scrimmage yards to go along with a rushing touchdown and a receiving touchdown in the 30–20 victory.

+During a Week 9 45–35 victory over the Rams, Kamara had 116 scrimmage yards and scored three total touchdowns in the first half (two rushing and one receiving).
+In the next game against the Cincinnati Bengals, he had 102 scrimmage yards and two rushing touchdowns in the 51–14 victory.
+During a Week 15 12–9 road victory over the Panthers, Kamara scored the Saints' lone touchdown on a 16-yard rush.
+In the next game against the Pittsburgh Steelers, Kamara scored two rushing touchdowns during the 31–28 victory, tying the franchise record for most touchdowns in a single season.
+Kamara sat out Week 17 with the Saints having already clinched the first seed for the National Football Conference (NFC) playoffs.

+Kamara finished his second professional season with 194 carries for 883 yards and 14 touchdowns to go along with 81 receptions for 709 yards and four touchdowns in 15 games and 13 starts.
 He was named to the Pro Bowl for his accomplishments in the 2018 season.

-In the Divisional Round against the Philadelphia Eagles, Kamara had 16 carries for 71 rushing yards and four receptions for 35 receiving yards in the 20–14 victory.
-In the NFC Championship, he had eight carries for 15 rushing yards in addition to 11 receptions for 96 receiving yards in the 26–23 controversial overtime loss to the Los Angeles Rams.
-He was ranked 14th by his fellow players on the NFL Top 100 Players of 2019.
+In the Divisional Round against the Eagles, Kamara had 16 carries for 71 yards and four receptions for 35 yards during the 20–14 victory.
+During the NFC Championship Game against the Rams, he had eight carries for 15 yards to go along with 11 receptions for 96 yards in the 26–23 controversial overtime loss.
+Kamara was ranked 14th by his fellow players on the NFL Top 100 Players of 2019.